Tsakunelson/Disaster_Response_Pipeline/README.md

 Model, Build and Deploy a framework to enhance accurate reponse from target organizations, given streams of messages by civilians in natural dister sites.
 This project has 2 main objectives:

-- I dentify and structure incoming messages from natural disaster victims.
+- Identify and structure incoming messages from natural disaster victims.
-- Automatically Classify the messages into categories to enhance and accurate response in real time.
+- Automatically Classify the messages into categories to enhance accurate response in real time.
--
--
+- Formulate a mechanism which allows the classified message to be forwarded to a specific response team(police, fire squad, ambulance etc.)

 ## File Descriptions
 This repository consists of three main folders: